Your starting point to discover and experience the port

 Experience the port

-From a boat tour or a bike ride through the port to a visit to the terminals on Maasvlakte 2.
+From a boat tour or a bike ride through the port to a close encounter with a Highland Cow on the Landtong Rozenburg.
 From kite surfing on the Oostvoornse Meer to a visit to the Maeslant Storm Surge Barrier.

 3011 EK Rotterdam